 Curiosity.
 Creativity.
 Connection.

-Since 2022, we’ve focused on building collaborative, mutually supportive partnerships and developing projects that prioritise curiosity, creativity, and connection.
-Our work has involved everything from producing art exhibitions and facilitating creative activism, to piloting alternative models of support for late-identified neurodivergent adults.
+From 2022 until 2026, ZIG/ZAG focused on developing collaborative, mutually supportive partnerships and projects that prioritised curiosity, creativity, and connection.
+This work involved everything from producing art exhibitions and facilitating creative activism, to piloting alternative models of support for late-identified neurodivergent adults.

-We’re not a charity or a company.
-We don’t have a business plan (we don’t care about profit) nor a ‘brand strategy’ (you won’t find us on any social media platforms).
-We simply care about bringing together like-minded people, communities, and organisations to imagine and co-create new approaches to neurodivergent empowerment.
+From the very start, ZIG/ZAG resisted definition: it was neither a charity nor a company; it didn’t have a business plan or a ‘brand strategy’.
+Its purpose was simply to bring together like-minded people, communities, and organisations to imagine and co-create new approaches to neurodivergent empowerment.